dr4ke616/nsdigup.sh/README.md

 # Standard build
 make build

-# Build for multiple platforms
-make build-all

-# Install to $GOPATH/bin
-make install

 # Clean build artifacts
 make clean
 ```

-Binary will be created at `bin/nsdigup.sh` with version info automatically injected from git.
+Binary will be created at `./nsdigup.sh` with version info automatically injected from git.

 ### Testing